o3de/o3de/README.md

 ### Quick Start Build Steps

 1. Create a writable folder to cache 3rd Party dependencies.
 You can also use this to store other redistributable SDKs.

+    > For the 0.5 branch - Create an empty text file named `3rdParty.txt` in this folder, to allow a legacy CMake validator to pass

 1. Install the following redistributables to the following:
     - Visual Studio and VC++ redistributable can be installed to any location